NoorElshafei/Movie-App/README.md

 - Click on the Run button (green play icon) in Android Studio.

 4. **Testing**
 Unit tests are included for repository and ViewModel classes.
-To run tests, go to the Run menu and select Run 'All Tests'

 ## Architecture Details